Wetland-Botanist/Simplified-Water-Level-Elevations/Dataset Templates/Dateset Templates README.txt

 - Please note that the Water Level Elevations Time Series must have at least one "Creek..." column and as many other WLR columns.

-- See the 'Input Data' folder README for in-depth details on the data requiremetns.
+- See the 'Input Data' folder README for in-depth details on the data requirements.